Biltong

-Biltong is a form of dried, cured meat which originated in Southern African countries (South Africa, Zimbabwe, Malawi, Namibia, Botswana, and Zambia).
+Biltong is a form of air-dried, cured meat which originated in Southern Africa.
 Various types of meat are used to produce it, ranging from beef to game meats such as ostrich or kudu.
 The cut may also vary being either fillets of meat cut into strips following the grain of the muscle, or flat pieces sliced across the grain.
-It is related to beef jerky; both are spiced, dried meats; however the typical ingredients, taste, and production processes may differ.
+It is related to beef jerky, as both are spiced, dried meats; however, the typical ingredients, taste, and production processes may differ.
+Biltong is air-dried, which gives it a unique texture and flavor, whereas jerky is heated to at least 71 C.